This is why Red Bull Rampage is the Super Bowl of mountain biking

 Can the weather play a part?

 In short, yes.
-The event is, of course, held in a desert which tend to be places famed for their extremes of weather.
-As you can no doubt tell from the somewhat arid looking imagery, precipitation isn't the issue, it's instead wind.
+The event is, of course, held in a desert, which tend to be places famed for their extremes of weather.
+As you can no doubt tell from the somewhat arid looking imagery, precipitation isn't the issue – instead, it's wind.

 Checking the wind direction before a run is super important

-The consequences are too high at Red Bull Rampage for strategy and run management not to be factors, and in turn, they add an extremely interesting dimension to the event.
+The consequences are too high at Red Bull Rampage for strategy and run management not to be factors and, in turn, they add an extremely interesting dimension to the event.

 Making an impact